nnosal/nnosal/README.md

     </div>
 </details>

 <!-- Footer -->
 #
 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Showing some ❤️ by starring some repositories!

 </div>